Particular/docs.particular.net/servicecontrol/contracts.md

 ### Alerting on HeartbeatRestored Event

-Once an endpoint resumes sending heartbeats to ServiceControl queue ServiceControl will publish a `HeartbeatRestored` event.
+Once an endpoint resumes sending heartbeats to the ServiceControl queue then a `HeartbeatRestored` event will be published.

 The event contains the time the heartbeat was restored.